 The great prince issues commands, Founds states, vests families with fiefs.
 Inferior people should not be employed.

 Waiting in the mud Brings about the arrival of the enemy.

-If one is not extremely careful,
+If one is not extremely careful, maze - generate a maze problem

 Somebody may come up from behind and strike him.
 Misfortune.